 Management of the race schedule and the IMOCA Globe Series championship

-Organisation of the New York-Vendée (16 June 2020) transatlantic race, which the class owns
+Organisation of the New York-Vendée-Les Sables d'Olonne transatlantic race every four years, which the Class owns

 Giving sailors a voice with race organisers, national and international bodies and joint service providers.

 Developing IMOCA's voice and image through a strong and inspiring identity

 Communicate and promote the Class: its skippers, its boats, its races and the commitments made for an ever more sustainable performance.